Alex Call Player Props: Nationals vs. Braves

-The Washington Nationals and Alex Call, who went 1-for-3 last time in action, take on Jared Shuster and the Atlanta Braves at Truist Park, Saturday at 4:10 PM ET.
+Alex Call -- batting .281 in his past 10 games -- will be in action for the Washington Nationals against the Atlanta Braves, with Bryce Elder on the mound, on June 11 at 1:35 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Braves.
+In his previous game he had a one-hit performance (1-for-4) against the Braves.

 Alex Call Game Info & Props vs. the Braves